JacobRuiz3415/Cit114Note2/README.md

 - Later, DevOps become a spare responsibility where the dev and ops teams work better together
 - There are four pilers of DevOps, Collaboration, affinity, tools, and scaling.
 - Collaboration is the process of building toward a goal with team.
-- Affinity forus building relationships within those teams.
+- Affinity focus building relationships within those teams.
 - Tools
-- scading
+- Scaling focus on how the IT environment can change over time.
 - Pay as you go is a price model where the price depends on cloud usage.
 - This model allows for easy adaptation to changing businesses and changing needs.
 - AWS also has Save when you reserve price model where cost is upfront.